AvinashKumar3000/react-mini-project/MERN-stack-notes/front-end/part-01-html/html-for-react.md

 ## Validation

 - Browser won't through error while executing in browser.
-- But make sure to write everything eat and clean.
+- But make sure to write everything neat and clean.

 ---